 The first permanent settlement was made at Jamestown, Virginia on May 13, 1607.
 For the next six years, the colony struggled.
 In 1612, John Rolfe obtained tobacco seeds from the Orinoco River Valley that produced sweet, mild tobacco, unlike anything else that was grown in Virginia.
 Samples of Rolfe’s tobacco were taken to England in 1613 and proved to be popular.

 After Jamestown, the next permanent colony on the east coast of America was founded in December 1620, when the Pilgrims founded Plymouth Colony.
-In 1628, Salem Colony was founded in Massachusetts Bay.
-Two years later, Congregationalist Puritans, led by Governor John Wentworth, founded the Massachusetts Bay Colony and settled the town of Boston.
+In 1628, the Salem Colony was founded in Massachusetts.
+Two years later, Congregationalist Puritans, led by Governor John Winthrop, founded the Massachusetts Bay Colony and settled the town of Boston.